wp-plugins/simple-slider-ssp/readme.txt

 The WordPress slider plugin comes by default with a beautiful, responsive, modern and configurable slider skin.
 You can also extend the skin engine to use your own custom skins.

 The plugin is designed for users and the UI is very intuitive and easy to use.
-There are no functionality compromises made in the free version of the plugin if you do like the free version please purchase the [premium version](http://muneeb.me/wordpress-slider-plugin/) of the plugin for extra goodies and to support the future development of the plugin.
+There are no major functionality compromises made in the free version of the plugin if you do like the free version please purchase the [premium version](http://muneeb.me/wordpress-slider-plugin/) of the plugin for extra goodies(listed below) and to support the future development of the plugin.

 = Features =